linwoodc3/gdeltPyR/README.md

 # gdeltPyR
-gdeltPyR is a light Python based framework to access GDELT 2.0 data (Events Database, GDELT Knowledge Graph and Events Mentions Table).
-The pipeline returns GDELT data in a Python Pandas or R dataframe with header labels.
+gdeltPyR is a Python-based framework to retrieve Global Database of Events, Language, and Tone (GDELT) 2.0 data for analysis in Python Pandas or R dataframes.

+The GDELT Project is the largest, most comprehensive, and highest resolution open database of human society ever created.
+It monitors print, broadcast, and web news media in over 100 languages from across every country in the world to keep continually updated on breaking developments anywhere on the planet.
+Its historical archives stretch back to January 1, 1979 and accesses the world’s breaking events and reaction in near-realtime as both the GDELT Event and Global Knowledge Graph update every 15 minutes.
+Visit the [GDELT website to learn more about the project](http://gdeltproject.org/#intro).

 ![GDELT spinning Globe: Monitoring the World][spinningglobe]